 - Assist in moving chickens and pigs to pastures for grazing.

-- Assist with daily animal chores.
+- Assist with daily animal chores as needed.

 - Ability to analyze and solve problems efficiently as they arise.